IrinaGarmaeva/github-finder-app/README.md

-# Project "Github Finder"
+# Github Finder App

 ## Description
-## `Github finder` is a spa where you can search for Github users and visit their repositories easily and simply!
+## `Github finder` is a spa where you can search for Github users and visit their repositories easily and simply.
 This project is used to train React and api requests.

 This project is hosted on [Vercel](https://github-finder-app-nine-beta.vercel.app/)